DDataRep27/Clustering----Airline-data/README.md

 # Clustering----Airline-data

-Perform an unsupervised machine learning for the crime data
+### Perform clustering (hierarchical,K means clustering and DBSCAN) for the airlines data to obtain optimum number of clusters.
+### Draw the inferences from the clusters obtained.